How to watermark multiple photos online

 Watermarking may be useful for different reasons.
-If we run a blog and we've some pictures we want to post, branding the pictures with a watemark is a good practice to prevent an unwanted use by others.
+If you run a blog or share some pictures on social media, branding the pictures with a watemark is a good practice to prevent an unwanted use by others.
 Of course, you may also check if any of your images have been used without your permission.

 The logo can be an image or vector graphics that we have designed, bought, or simply found in a free repository.
 Here I'm using three icons shared by Annalise Batista in Pixabay.